data-mechanics/course-2016-fal-proj/aydenbu_huangyh/README.md

 }
 ```
 If you want to connect to the db needs the authentication, there is a `helpers.py` script that is imported in every activity scripts.
 In every script, we use the functions in `helpers.py` to connect to the authenticated database.
-The following code in every activity script is to connect to the database by reading the `user_name` and `pass_word` in `auth.json`:
+The following code in every activity script is to connect to the database by reading the `user_name` and `pass_word` in your own `auth.json`:
 ```
 repo = openDb(getAuth("db_username"), getAuth("db_password"))
 ```